CBD, full-spectrum, pure CBD isolate, hemp, broad-spectrum CBD, the list of terms and labels go on and on.

 If you are new to CBD and your only idea of cannabis is as a stereotype in a Hollywood movie, then these terms could become somewhat daunting and a little more than confusing.

-If you have done some research and have looked into CBD and using hemp plants as a support for any medical conditions, or just to boost your health in general, chances are you’ve come across these terms.
+If you have done some research and have looked into CBD and using hemp plants to support your general wellbeing, chances are you’ve come across these terms.
 One term that may be popping up that sounds like a TV series is the ‘entourage effect’.
 So, what exactly is the entourage effect, should it matter to you and how does it affect you?